brakmic/Keycloak_Extensions/container/README.md

 The **keycloak** service is built using the default Dockerfile and has several volumes mounted for different directories, including **providers**, **themes**, and **configuration files**.

-It runs the `kc.sh start-dev` command with various migration-related parameters.
+It runs the `kc.sh start-dev` command that automatically imports  `test-realm.json`.

 The Keycloak server is exposed on port 8080, and environment variables are set for database configuration, Quarkus host, Keycloak URL, admin credentials, etc.